Need a new company logo design, or looking to update or refresh an existing business logo and brand identity?

 The easiest and quickest way to Hire The Logo Smith, is by 1 of 2 options below:

-1.If you are making general project enquiries, or need something other than a company logo & brand identity, then:
+1.If you are making general logo design enquiries, or need something other than a logo & brand identity, then:

-→ Send me Email me with a brief explanation of what you need, along with your proposed budget.
+→ Send me Email me with a brief explanation of what you need, and we can get the ball rolling.

-2. If you are looking for a new company logo and/or brand identity; and would like to Hire The Logo Smith now, then:
+2. If you are looking for a new company logo and/or brand identity; and would like to Hire The Logo Smith right now, then:

 → Send me an Email with your responses to the questions I have set out in the following Logo Design Brief (an → precedes each one).

 All you need to do is copy & paste the questions into an email, or a text document; write your answers underneath, and email me the finished email/document.